BearLovesBadminton/Homepage/README.md

 ### Personal Info
 Currently I am the Associate Professor of the Department of Applied Statistics in the SSM at SUFE.
-My research interest includes high-dimensional data modelling, variable selection and screening, statistical learning, some topics in graphical models and complex data modelling.
+My research interest includes high-dimensional data modelling, variable selection and screening, theory on statistical learning and networks, and some topics in graphical models and complex data modelling.

 ### Education